sakul987/wg-container/README.md

 # wiretainer
-This repo aims to provide a simple solution to creating network namespaces for a WireGuard VPN connection and running only specific applications in this namespace, while the rest of the system continues to use the non-VPN connection.
+This repo aims to provide a simple bash script for creating network namespaces for a WireGuard VPN connection and running only specific applications in this namespace, while the rest of the system continues to use the non-VPN connection.

 It is heavily inspired by [https://gist.github.com/jamesmcm/f8d6e9f290f7b128e1b500430789d651](https://gist.github.com/jamesmcm/f8d6e9f290f7b128e1b500430789d651) and [https://www.wireguard.com/netns/](https://www.wireguard.com/netns/).